Java and Apache OpenOffice

-Java is required for complete OpenOffice (OpenOffice.org) functionality.
+Java is required for complete OpenOffice functionality.
 Java is mainly required for the HSQLDB database engine (used by our database product Base) and to make use of accessibility and assistive technologies.
 Furthermore some wizards rely on Java technology.
-See additional topics pertaining to the use of Java in OpenOffice.org and Apache OpenOffice in the Installation FAQ
+See additional topics pertaining to the use of Java in OpenOffice and Apache OpenOffice in the Installation FAQ.

-Legacy versions of OpenOffice.org (3.3 and below) included a JRE packaged with the download.
-The latest Apache OpenOffice 3.4.1 does not.
+Legacy versions of OpenOffice.org 3.3.0 and older included a JRE packaged with the download.
+Apache OpenOffice 3.4.0 and newer do not!

-The current version, Apache OpenOffice 3.4, has worked reliably in a variety of environments using both Oracle Java and openJDK.
+The current versions of Apache OpenOffice work reliably with a variety of JREs including Oracle Java, versions 6, 7 and 8, openJDK, versions 6, 7 and 8 and Adoptium OpenJDK, versions 8 and 11.
 Feel free to download a JRE from either of these sites if you feel you need this functionality.

-Please report any problems you experience with using Java on OpenOffice through our bug reporting system, Bugzilla, or one of the other support venues listed in the support page, either the users list or forums.
+Please report any problems you experience with using Java on OpenOffice through our bug reporting system, Bugzilla, or one of the other support venues listed in the Apache OpenOffice Support webpage, either the users list or forums.